 STIP PROJECT FACT SHEET PROJECT PROGRAMMING REQUEST

 The Caltrans Project Programming Request (PPR) Form will serve as the STIP project fact sheet.
-A template of this form, in Excel, may be found at: http://www.dot.ca.gov/hq/transprog/ocip/2016stip.htm.
+A template of this form, in Excel, will be provided to all regional agencies.

 Appendix B (Tables B1, B2, B3):